lavignes/az65/docs/src/macro_like_directives.md

 As explained before, macros in AZ65 act as generators of tokens.
 The following directives are considered "macro-like" since they ultimately perform token generation.

-They can be thought of as macros that are built-in to the assembler.
+They can be thought of as macros that are built-in to the assembler, but unlike normal macros, they will be evaluated while defining new macros.